Journalist

 Washington, D.C

-During his time at the Journal, he covered economics and economic policy, chronicled elections and summits, trade wars and market crashes, labor strikes, the 9/11 terror attacks in the U.S., and Japan’s March 2011 triple disaster of earthquake, tsunami, and Fukushima nuclear meltdown.
+At the Journal, he covered economics and economic policy, chronicled elections and summits, trade wars and market crashes, labor strikes, the 9/11 terror attacks in the U.S., and Japan’s March 2011 triple disaster of earthquake, tsunami, and Fukushima nuclear meltdown.
 Jake was the Journal’s Tokyo bureau chief, deputy Washington bureau chief, and global financial regulation editor.

 He is the author of “Shadow Shoguns: The Rise and Fall of Japan’s Postwar Political Machine”, published in 1997 by Simon & Schuster.
 While writing that book, he was a fellow at Stanford’s Asia-Pacific Research Center.
 He was later a Stigler Center Journalist in Residence at the University of Chicago.